typelead/eta/docs/source/getting-started.rst

 .. note::

-   You may find the declaration synatx a bit cumbersome or even confusing.
+   You may find the declaration syntax a bit cumbersome or even confusing.
 There is work underway to make it
    `a lot more pleasant <https://github.com/typelead/eta/issues/140>`_.
 If you have a preference of syntax, please let us know!